ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 Shareholders and investors may provide feedback or express their views via the enquiry or feedback platform at the Company's website.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000058_8cf299c66a57383fb8e9732bb84ee864fae8b60acdbb61bffc06bc154157c8a4.png)
+**Description**: The image displays the words "CORPORATE GOVERNANCE" in a serif typeface, arranged in two lines, with "CORPORATE" on the top line and "GOVERNANCE" on the bottom line, both rendered in a muted purple or mauve color.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000059_29f7f9f3a357098d9c0dd801f6fd8d84125f8d3e052a02e3e455f2655074f092.png)
+**Description**: The image shows the words "CORPORATE GOVERNANCE" stacked on top of each other, rendered in a serif font with a muted purplish-brown color, set against a white background.

 ## MANAGING STAKEHOLDERS RELATIONSHIPS